-- (1) A vessel undergoing surveys to operate as an Exemption 40 vessel for the first time should be surveyed using the applicable Exemption 40 form (Form 650). - (2) A periodic Exemption 40 survey should be conducted using the applicable Exemption 40 form (Form 650), excluding initial design components, and include a lightship declaration (Form 752) from the owner.
-Note: See Appendix 1 for list of supporting documentation expected for Exemption 40 survey.
+- (1) A vessel undergoing surveys to operate as an Exemption 40 vessel for the first time should be surveyed using AMSA form 650. - (2) A periodic Exemption 40 survey should be conducted using AMSA form 650, excluding initial design components, and include a lightship declaration (AMSA form 752) from the owner. - Note See Annex 1 for list of supporting documentation expected for Exemption 40 surveys.